 I got the first phase of my pilot program to have my house moved to Digital Media done.
 I thought the toughest part will be the purchase(choice), installation and wiring of the hardware but it turned out to be the easiest part.
-I got my SqueezeBox connected through wireless and playing audio (WMA/MP3) from my PC seamlessly, my XBOX 360 connected through Ethernet to my PC with the media shared using Windows Media Player 11/Zune Player Sharing.
-Windows Media Player (or equivalent Zune) sharing was much better and easier to setup and use than Windows Media Center especially since I didn’t want Live TV through this setup at this phase.
+I got my SqueezeBox connected through wireless and playing audio (WMA/MP3) from my PC seamlessly, and my XBOX 360 connected through Ethernet to my PC with the media shared using Windows Media Player 11/Zune Player Sharing.
+Windows Media Player (or equivalent Zune) sharing was much better and easier to set up and use than Windows Media Center especially since I didn’t want Live TV through this setup at this phase.

 DVD Copy protection

 I don’t understand this at all.
 Why should the Media houses treat me (a paying customer) like a criminal when all I want to do is to convert legally bought content to a format that is convenient for me to store and watch?
 On top of this is a stupid DVD Region code.
 When I am allowed to legally buy a DVD from any country I visit during my travel, why can’t I watch it on my home DVD Player?
 Adding to the woe is the situation in India where DVDs are sold in both Region 2 and Region 5 codes with one not playing on the players with the other mark.
 An instance the Inconvenient Truth DVD Indian Edition from Saregama that I bought recently was Region 2 whereas as per the DVD Region Code chart it should have been Region 5 for India.
 Because of the stupidness of the technology used, I have to rely on software that will overcome the protection and copy the media to the hard disk.